CreatingNull/CreatingNull.github.io/docs/protocols/npc.md

 I got sick of writing one off unique serial communication protocols during in my honors year in 2015.
 So I laid out a set of guidelines for a generic packet structure that I could use in any project.
 This allows the communication between devices to be standardised, and to provide more robust error detection than typical UART handlers.

 A common, reusable, rigid packet-based system trumps the one-off string parsing UART systems I consistently see being deployed.
 The NPC protocol is still simple enough that computational overhead is still relatively low for most embedded application.

 ## Architecture

-The protocol relies on omni-directional binary packets being transmitted over a serial protocol.
+The protocol relies on binary packets being transmitted over a serial protocol.
-The packets are addressed, however in most configurations there are only two nodes involved in the communication (a host and a remote).
+The packets are addressed, however in most configurations there are only two nodes involved in the communication (a `primary` and a `remote`) and the addresses characterise instructions.

+* `primary` - Is used to refer to the more intelligent system, usually a personal computer of some description.
+* `remote` - Is used to refer to the less intelligent device, usually a microcontroller.

 ### Packet Structure